Search

 Step 4: Verify the Scale

 For a material takeoff, you’ll need to set or verify the scale on the plans.
 With paper plans you can use a ruler.
 With digital plans, use point and click on your software to measure the longest known distance and determine what an inch represents on your plans.
+For example, flooring industry software can easily calculate dimensions and areas for accurate material estimates, streamlining the entire project process.
 Some takeoff tools also provide common scales for you to choose from.

 Step 5: Calculate Material Quantities